 Jim wanted to know if he can fly with a can or two of aerosol suntan lotion in checked baggage.

-The TSA gave him the green light but as we mentioned above, lotion in aerosol form is allowed in checked bags, but each bottle need not to exceed more than 18 ounces.
+The TSA gave him the green light but as we mentioned above, lotion in aerosol form is allowed in checked bags, but each bottle must not exceed 18 ounces.

 We could say the rule on traveling with lotion on international flights is almost the same as traveling domestically.

-Unless for medical purposes, the maximum each bottle can to be is 3.4 oz / 100 ml or in carry-on baggage and larger containers in checked baggage.
+Unless for medical use, the maximum size for each bottle is 3.4 oz / 100 ml in carry-on baggage, you can put larger containers in checked baggage.

-Lotions are allowed in both carry on and checked baggage, but as it is considered liquids it needs to be less than 3.4 oz or less in carry on luggage, large bottles (For instance a 8 oz lotion bottle / 230 ml) need to be placed in checked baggage.
+Pack only containers of 3.4 oz / 100 ml or less in carry-on luggage, large bottles (For instance a 8 oz lotion bottle / 230 ml) need to be placed in checked bag.

 We hope this helps.